A yoga practice for swimmers is an effective way to incorporate mental skills practice into your training regime.

-Yoga is a mindful practice where you develop awareness of the present moment.
-Through this awareness you are able to recognize your thought patterns and responses in a non-judgmental way.
+Yoga is a mindful practice strengthens your awareness of the present moment.
+This increases your ability to recognize thought patterns and responses in a non-judgmental way.

-This type of awareness fosters self-insight and self-acceptance which enables you to make appropriate positive changes with greater confidence and ease.
+This type of awareness fosters insight and self-acceptance enabling you to make appropriate positive changes with greater confidence and ease.

 Practicing yoga enhances the ability to relax both the mind and the body.
 Dr. Hogg explains the connection between the mind and the body is an important one;